E. B. White: Career

 In 1959, White edited and updated The Elements of Style.
 This handbook of grammatical and stylistic guidance for writers of American English was first written and published in 1918 by William Strunk Jr., one of White's professors at Cornell.
 White's reworking of the book was extremely well received, and later editions followed in 1972, 1979, and 1999.
 Maira Kalman illustrated an edition in 2005.
-That same year, a New York composer named Nico Muhly premiered a short opera based on the book.
+That same year, Nico Muhly, a New York City composer, premiered a short opera based on the book.
 The volume is a standard tool for students and writers and remains required reading in many composition classes.
 The complete history of The Elements of Style is detailed in Mark Garvey's Stylized: A Slightly Obsessive History of Strunk & White's The Elements of Style.

-In 1978, White won a special Pulitzer Prize citing "his letters, essays and the full body of his work".
+In 1978, White was awarded a special Pulitzer Prize, citing "his letters, essays and the full body of his work".
 He also received the Presidential Medal of Freedom in 1963 and honorary memberships in a variety of literary societies throughout the United States.
-The 1973 Oscar-nominated Canadian animated short The Family That Dwelt Apart is narrated by White and is based on his short story of the same name.
+The 1973 Oscar-nominated Canadian animated short The Family That Dwelt Apart was narrated by White and was based on his short story of the same name.

 Children's books

 In the late 1930s, White turned his hand to children's fiction on behalf of a niece, Janice Hart White.
 His first children's book, Stuart Little, was published in 1945, and Charlotte's Web followed in 1952.
 Stuart Little initially received a lukewarm welcome from the literary community.
 However, both books went on to receive high acclaim, and Charlotte's Web won a Newbery Honor from the American Library Association, though it lost out on winning the Newbery Medal to Secret of the Andes by Ann Nolan Clark.

 White received the Laura Ingalls Wilder Medal from the U.S. professional children's librarians in 1970.
 It recognized his "substantial and lasting contributions to children's literature."
 That year, he was also the U.S. nominee and eventual runner-up for the biennial Hans Christian Andersen Award, as he was again in 1976.
 Also, in 1970, White's third children's novel was published, The Trumpet of the Swan.
 In 1973 it won the Sequoyah Award from Oklahoma and the William Allen White Award from Kansas, both selected by students voting for their favorite book of the year.
-In 2012, the School Library Journal sponsored a survey of readers, which identified Charlotte's Web as the best children's novel ("fictional title for readers 9–12" years old).
+In 2012, the School Library Journal sponsored a survey of readers, which identified Charlotte's Web as the best children's novel ("fictional title for readers 8–12" years old).
 The librarian who conducted it said, "It is impossible to conduct a poll of this sort and expect [White's novel] to be anywhere but #1."